-(b) The effective interest rates of the receivables from sale-leaseback transactions ranged mainly from 6.83% to 26.91% per annum as at 31 December 2019.
+(b) The effective interest rates of the receivables from sale-leaseback transactions ranged mainly from 6.83% to 26.91% per annum as at 31 December 2020 (2019: 6.83% to 26.91% per annum).

 The following is an ageing analysis based on the schedule to repay of the receivables since the effective date of the relevant sale-leaseback contracts, as at the end of the reporting period.